What is an Award?

 If you are unsure which Award you are covered by, members should contact the SDA.

-Many SDA members are covered by an Enterprise Agreement, and not an Award.
-Members - Please log in to view your agreement.
+Note: many SDA members are covered by an Enterprise Agreement, and not an Award.

 Where can I get a copy of my Award?